Bharat-Jambhulkar/SDGCopula/README.md

 <!-- badges: end -->
 R Package to generate synthetic data from tabular input data consisting of continuous, integer or categorical variables using copula modelling techniques.
 ## Installation
-You can install this package with using
+You can install this package by running the followind command below.
 ``` r
 remotes::install_github("ShrirangP11/SDGCopula")
 ```